josecastillolema/wasmedge-server/server/README.md

 # Rust examples for WasmEdge

-Simple Rust HTTP client/server from the [WasmEdge Rust SDK examples](https://github.com/second-state/wasmedge-rustsdk-examples) modified to run with and without WasmEdge (and with [Unikraft](https://unikraft.org/) also).
+Simple Rust HTTP server from the [WasmEdge Rust SDK examples](https://github.com/second-state/wasmedge-rustsdk-examples) modified to run with and without WasmEdge (and with [Unikraft](https://unikraft.org/) also).

 ## Code

-### Server

-The [`server/src/main.rs`](server/with-wasm/src/main.rs) source code shows how to start an async server using the `hyper` crate.
+The [`src/main.rs`](with-wasm/src/main.rs) source code shows how to start an async server using the `hyper` crate.

 * The `main()` function is now an `async` function and annotated with the `tokio` macro.
 That means the tokio controller can spawn multiple instances of the `main()` app.
 * Each instance of the `main()` app listens at port 8080 without blocking the port for everyone else.
 It receives a data `stream` for each incoming HTTP connection it captures.